 To your next point…Esprit de corps is missing from our department at the moment.
 Contrary to what has been said, and what others feel, we do need a few more officers.
 We are down over 15 from a few years ago and we even annexed more area…Sunset Beach.
 So how can we take care of that area with even fewer police?!
 We can’t!
 Those residents are furious over the lack of coverage and I do not blame them.
 In their words from a recent meeting, “We had great service from the Sheriff’s Department, but not now.”
 Police are on overtime, they are tired, and it shows.
 How can they be at their best when tired?
 They need help in the form of more coverage.

-Some possible solutions are: put any sworn desk officers out on the street; hire the Sheriff to look after some areas; hire security (like the downtown B.I.D. has done); and figure out ways to trim the budget to add more positions.
+Some possible solutions are: put all sworn officers out on the street; hire the Sheriff to look after some areas; hire security (like the downtown B.I.D. has done); and figure out ways to trim the budget to add more positions.
 ALL options should be on the table, reviewed, and approved.
 As a town, as a beach/destination resort, and as a community that looks to the future, safety should be our #1 priority.

 Adding officers, working less, providing cameras, fixing up police headquarters, providing cameras, and effectively changing the policing paradigm will build the Esprit de corps and make the HB Police an even better police force.

 3) Sanctuary City – Again, I have never spoken to a resident that favors Huntington Beach being a sanctuary city, and it appears the City Attorney has taken steps to remove our city from California’s (illegal) sanctuary city regulations, certain elements within the city actively work to limit enforcement of current laws by not pursuing illegal aliens or prosecuting the laws they break.
 Discuss how proper enforcement of the law will apply to all residents of Huntington Beach, including illegal aliens living or visiting here.